yuri-rage/fpp-yuri-config/README.md

 I also wanted to enable Bluetooth audio output, but that proved more difficult than I expected, and I probably won't spend any more time on it.
 I've settled for a Creative Labs USB sound card with wired output to an FM transmitter (well documented elsewhere).

 The following steps should be executed via the command line (I used an ssh shell).
-This will likely work best on a new/clean install of Falcon Player.
+This will likely work best on a new/clean install of Falcon Player using a wired Ethernet interface until the script is working.
 DO NOT configure the wifi interfaces using Falcon Player's web-interface.
 Leave those options blank!

 Fair warning...if you aren't somewhat familiar with the Linux command line, this may prove slightly difficult.